 The CREST Defensible Penetration Testing standard looks into delivering and procuring commercially defensible activity rather than defining scope.
 Scoping is decided mutually between the service provider and the pen testing service buyer.

-CREST has created a new accreditation program known as OVS (OWASP Verification Standard) and has aligned with the OWASP teams responsible for application security and mobile security.
-Currently, two such standards are available under OVS, i.e. Application focussed (ASVS) and Mobile application focussed verification standard (MASVS).
+CREST has created a new accreditation program called OVS (OWASP Verification Standard) and has aligned with the OWASP teams responsible for Application and mobile security.
+Currently, two such standards are available under OVS, i.e. Application focussed (ASVS) and Mobile Application focussed verification standard (MASVS).

 How should CDPT specification be used?